UK Visa for Nigerians: Everything You Need to Know (2026 Guide)

 2. Weak Ties to Nigeria

-The problem: The consular adjudicator thinks you might overstay in the UK because you have no strong reason to return to Nigeria.
+The problem: The Entry Clearance Officer thinks you might overstay in the UK because you have no strong reason to return to Nigeria.

 How to avoid it: